Mechmank/CI-CD-webhost/README.md

 ## Usage

 After installation, you can access the application at `http://localhost:3000`.
-Refer to the [user guide](link_to_user_guide) for detailed instructions on utilizing the various features of the CI/CD pipeline.
+For detailed usage instructions, refer to the [user guide](link_to_user_guide).
+Integrate the project with your preferred CI/CD tools to unlock its full potential.

 ## Contributing

-We welcome contributions from the community.
+We welcome contributions from the community!
 To contribute:

 1. Fork the repository.
 2. Create a new branch: